Icelk/kvarn.org/public/moella/index.md

     extensions: {
         // define sets of extensions, and then add one or more sets of extensions to hosts
-        // several of the same extension can be used (if they don't override the previous) "icelk": [
+        // several of the same extension can be used (if they don't override the previous)
+        // the name is arbitrary and is just used as a name "icelk": [
             // don't add the default extensions: https://doc.kvarn.org/kvarn/extensions/struct.Extensions.html#method.new NoDefaults,